AndersDeath/diary2/000-current.md

 # 05 August - Saturday - Yerevan - 310 day of immigration

 I feel good today.
 The don't feel any bad stuff after surgery.
 Yesterday it was hard.
+Nevermind.